dev-clemons/wtp-slides/slides.md

 <v-clicks>

-- Pygame-ce was ported to Pyodide with a canvas backend
+- pygame-ce was ported to Pyodide with a canvas backend
 - Render Graphics off screen in Web Worker
   - offscreenCanvas
   - Introduced for better interactivity